rfo909/CFT/doc/Doc.md

 # CFT as a shell

-Commands like "ls" and "cd" exist, with globbing, as well as "more" and "edit" (which opens a file in an editor), and they are meant for moving around the directory tree.
+CFT contains a number of "shell like commands", with different syntax from the regular function calls.

+- ls

+- cd

+- cat

+- more

+- edit

+The syntax for these commands correspond to how they are used in Linux/Unix, with support for globbing ("*.txt" etc).
+They are meant for easy navigation around the directory trees, and for inspecting files, with "cat", "more" and "edit".

 ```
 $ pwd